SestoAle/Parallel-Histogram-Equalization/README.md

 ### Sequential version
 For the implementation were used Java and C/CUDA.
 The sequential one is very similar for both languages:
-* we load a image file and for each pixel we convert it from RGB to YCbCr while we compute the Y channel histogram;
+* we load a image file and for each pixel, we convert it from RGB to YCbCr while we compute the Y channel histogram;
 * we make the histogram equalization;
 * for each pixel of the image, we map the old values to the new ones and we make the conversion from YCbCr to RGB.